 New Domestic Development.
 Given the significant downturn in the economy, we have substantially reduced our development spending.
-We expect to complete construction on Cincinnati Premium Outlets, a 400,000 square foot upscale manufacturers' outlet center located in Monroe, OH, during the third quarter of 2009.
-The estimated total cost of this project is \$92.0 million, and the carrying amount of the construction in progress at March 31, 2009 was \$55.4 million.
-We expect to fund this project with available cash from operations and borrowings from the Credit Facility.
+We expect to complete construction and open Cincinnati Premium Outlets, a 400,000 square foot upscale manufacturers' outlet center located in Monroe, OH, during the third quarter of 2009.
+The estimated total cost of this project is \$92.0 million, and the carrying amount of the construction in progress at June 30, 2009 was \$69.0 million.
+We expect to fund this project with available cash from operations.
 We do not expect our share of any other 2009 new development to be significant.

 Strategic Expansions and Renovations.
 In addition to new development, we incur costs related to construction for significant renovation and/or expansion projects at our properties.
 Included in these projects are the renovation and addition of Nordstrom at Northshore Mall, Ross Park Mall and South Shore Plaza; a life-style addition at Tacoma Mall; and Phase II expansions at The Domain, Orlando Premium Outlets, and The Promenade at Camarillo.
-We expect to fund these capital projects with cash flow from operations or borrowings from the Credit Facility.
-We have other renovation and/or expansion projects currently under construction or in preconstruction development and expect our share of expansion and renovation activities for the remainder of 2009 to be less than \$200.0 million.
+We expect to fund these capital projects with cash flow from operations.
+Our share of other renovation and/or expansion projects that we expect to initiate or complete in 2009 is approximately \$270.0 million.

 International Development Activity.
 We typically reinvest net cash flow from our international investments to fund future international development activity.
 We believe this strategy mitigates some of the risk of our initial investment and our exposure to changes in foreign currencies.
 We have also funded our European investments with Euro-denominated borrowings that act as a natural hedge against local currency fluctuations.
-This has also been the case with our Premium Outlet Centers in Japan and Mexico where we use Yen and Peso denominated financing, respectively.
-We expect our share of international development costs for 2009 will be approximately \$140.0 million.
+This has also been the case with our Premium Outlet centers in Japan and Mexico where we use Yen and Peso denominated financing, respectively.
+We expect our share of international development costs for 2009 will be approximately \$140.0 million, for which funding is already in place.
 We expect international development and redevelopment/expansion activity for 2009 to include:

-- continuing construction by Gallerie Commerciali Italia, or GCI, on two shopping centers: one in Naples, and one in Sicily with a total GLA of 942,000 square feet. - completing and opening of Ami Premium Outlets Phase 1, a 227,000 square foot Premium Outlet Center located in Japan.
+- continuing construction by GCI on two shopping centers: one in Naples, and one in Sicily with a total gross leasable area, or GLA, of 942,000 square feet. - completing and opening of Ami Premium Outlets Phase 1, a 227,000 square foot Premium Outlet Center located in Japan.
 We hold a 40% ownership interest in this property. - completing and opening of Gotemba Premium Outlets Phase 2, a 176,000 square foot expansion of Gotemba Premium Outlet Center located in Japan.
-We hold a 40% ownership interest in this property - completing and opening three additional Wal-Mart anchored shopping centers, all located in China.
+We hold a 40% ownership interest in this property. - completing and opening three additional Wal-Mart anchored shopping centers, all located in China.
 We hold a 32.5% ownership interest in these centers.

-Currently, our net income exposure to changes in the volatility of the Euro, Yen, Peso and other foreign currencies is not material.
+Currently, our net income exposure to changes in the volatility of the Euro, Yen, Peso, Pounds Sterling and other foreign currencies is not material.
 In addition, since cash flows from international operations are currently being reinvested in other development projects, we do not expect to repatriate foreign denominated earnings in the near term.